MAM: Frequently asked questions about the Steven Avery case

 What lies ahead

 Kathleen Zellner continues her work to get Steven freed from prison, although it is a slow and arduous journey.
+However, she has made significant progress and things are still moving forward.

 Brendan Dassey is still keeping his hopes up to be released in the near future.